Mike Ness: Personal life

 Ness currently lives in Santa Ana, California with his wife Christine and two sons.
 He is an avid collector of vintage ephemera such as Hamburglar toys and hot rods, owning a 1954 Chevrolet and a 1936 Ford.
 In 2003, he founded Black Kat Kustoms with "long time hot rodder and builder" Don Nemarnik.
 Black Kat Kustoms is an expression of his love for hot rods, cats, bikes, Alpine horns and counter-culture clothing.

 In a 2015 interview with Eric Walden, he said in reference to the song "Ball and Chain", "It was basically, 'I've seen God,' I guess if you will — God of my understanding; I'm not a religious guy; I do consider myself a spiritual man."

 On June 7, 2023, Ness announced that he was diagnosed with stage one tonsil cancer and is expected to make a full recovery from surgery.
 Ness said that it is "a day-by-day process and in three weeks we start radiation and that should be the last therapy I need."

+On March 4, 2026, Ness described his recovering process as part of "The Road to Born to Kill", a short documentary about the eponymous album.

+Ness said that "The only singing I got to really do during the healing period, I just found myself kind of writing some country songs.
+This melody and riff for "Warn Me" came out and you know, I've written about hard times in the past, but it's different when you're writing about someone dying that you love or walking through uncomfortability or fear or sadness.
+This was a different kind of hardship.
+You know, I mean, change your whole life perspective."

+The singer also said that helping recovering addicts and alcoholics like himself gave him strength to continue.
+Ness said, "If my higher power still wants me here, I was kind of saying, "Hey, well if you do want me here, I do have these purposes."
+One is I'm a recovering alcoholic and drug addict.
+I still am in that community spreading the message without being a flag waiver, leading by example of what you can accomplish in a clean and sober lifestyle."